appcelerator-forks/appcelerator.mobware-client/README.md

     -h, --help                 output usage information
     -f, --force                overwrite existing updates
-    -H, --host <host>          The host for connecting to the MW server -p, --password <password>  password for 360 auth -P, --port <port>          The port for connecting to the MW server -t, --tiapp <tiapp>        Path to tiapp.xml
+    -H, --host <host>          The host for connecting to the API Builder server -p, --password <password>  password for 360 auth -P, --port <port>          The port for connecting to the API Builder server -t, --tiapp <tiapp>        Path to tiapp.xml
     -u, --username <username>  username for 360 auth